strmlineapp-ux/agileflow/docs/data-documentation.md

 ## Shared Calendar Entity
 **Firestore Collection**: `/calendars/{calendarId}`

 This entity represents an internal AgileFlow calendar.
 It acts as a logical container for events within the application and can be linked to a real, external Google Calendar for future synchronization.
-These are managed on the **Service Delivery** page.
+These are managed on a dynamically configured page by an administrator (e.g., a page with a "Calendars" tab).

 | Data Point | Description & Link to Services |
 | :--- | :--- |